 Instax Mini 90 is how I got started with instant film.
 This system is the most popular camera produced by Fujifilm; it’s sold everywhere.
 It’s cheap, and the film works very well.
 There are a variety of cameras for the Instax format, including one made by Leica and even a TLR made by MiNT.
 Still, it’s missing a few things.

 Despite its imperfections, Polaroid film feels special.
 Perhaps it’s the nostalgia for those of us who shot the original Polaroids back in the day.
 Or the fact that it’s been saved by an underdog.
 Its “experimental” nature adds an element of surprise, and when it does get distorted, it feels warm and organic.
 The possibility of emulsion lifts alone is a reason enough to shoot this incredible format.

 In the end, the choice depends on the type of photos you’d like to take, whether the cost is an issue, and how much you care about the camera itself.

-In its heyday, Polaroid, the brand, used to be regarded as highly as Apple Inc. today.
-Unfortunately, an extensive lawsuit against Kodak caused immense drainage of innovation, morale, and talent within.
+In its heyday, Polaroid used to be regarded as highly as Apple Inc. Unfortunately, an extensive lawsuit against Kodak caused immense drainage of innovation, morale, and talent within.
 The company continued to lose its ground in the years that followed until it shut down the last factory in 2008 and remained as a shell of a brand.
 A small team of passionate photographers did manage to revive what was left of Polaroid, including the film line.
 However, they were not able to salvage all of the formulae and tooling.

 ☝︎Further reading: “Polaroid Introduces New Camera And Film” — The New York Times.